radicorisly/AIOS/README.md

 # AIOS
-focus on building the future a  artificial intelligence operating system
+focus on building the future artificial intelligence operating system